26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 However, this is the most important financial habit to have.
 You must be very diligent and completely honest with yourself regarding your spending.

 Did you stop to buy a bottle of water on your way home?
-Looking back, perhaps you could have waited 10 minutes until you got home to get some water there.
+Looking back, you could have waited 10 minutes until you got home to get some water there.

 3. Review Your Finances on a Regular Basis